Keegawho198/COVID-19-Data-Engineering-and-Analysis-Project/README.md

 - L

 Data Importation into PostgreSQL</br>

 Ethical Considerations

+In our project analyzing COVID-19 cases globally, we prioritize ethical considerations by ensuring that all data sourced is obtained through legitimate and transparent means, respecting the privacy and confidentiality of individuals.
+We reviewed our dataset for any personally identifiable information (PII) and took necessary steps to anonymize it, as it is crucial to protect the identities of those affected by the pandemic.

+Additionally, We aimed to ensure that our analysis represent a diverse population, considering factors such as geographical disparities, to avoid biases or excluding vulnerable groups.
+By adhering to these ethical principles, we aimed to safeguard the rights of individuals represented in our data.

 #### Stage 4 (Patrick Z)
 Final check of the ETL process above
 Presentation slides